starrymedia/upticknetworkdocs/guides/upgrades/upgrade_node.md

 # Upgrade Node

-Learn how to upgrade your full node to the latest software version {synopsis}
+Learn how to upgrade your full node to the latest software version

 With every new software release, we strongly recommend validators to perform a software upgrade, in order to prevent [double signing or halting the chain during consensus](https://docs.tendermint.com/master/spec/consensus/signing.html#double-signing).